darichey/DataPrism/docs/_docs/guide/03_operations.md

 # {{page.title}}

 Now that we have our queries, it is time to run them.
-For this we'll need an instance of `Db[F, Codec]`.
-For our usecase we'll use `DataSourceDb`.
-Operations have a few different functions, but only one is interesting for the average user, `run`.
+Running queries requires an instance of `Db[F, Codec]`.
+For these examples, we'll use `DataSourceDb`.

 ```scala 3 sc-name:Setup.scala
 import dataprism.KMacros